socrata/dev.socrata.com/docs/datatypes/multiline.md

 {% endhighlight %}

 <div class="alert alert-info">
-  <em>Heads up!</em> Contrary to the normal convention of "latitude, longitude" ordering in the <code>coordinates</code> property, GeoJSON orders the coordinates as "longitude, latitude" (X coordinate, Y coordinate), as other GIS coordiate systems are encoded.
+  <em>Heads up!</em> Contrary to the normal convention of "latitude, longitude" ordering in the <code>coordinates</code> property, GeoJSON orders the coordinates as "longitude, latitude" (X coordinate, Y coordinate), as other GIS coordinate systems are encoded.
 Note that the SoQL <code>within_box</code> and <code>within_circle</code> functions use the more conventional ordering, however.
 </div>

-The following operators can be used on `multiline` fields:
+The following operators can be used with `multiline` fields:

 | Operator     | Description                            |
 | ---           | ---                                    |
 | `IS NULL`     | `TRUE` for values that are `NULL`.     |
 | `IS NOT NULL` | `TRUE` for values that are not `NULL`. |

-The following table describes the functions that can be used with {% include dt.html dt="multiline" %}.
+And the following functions can be used with them:

 {% include function_listing.html datatype="multiline" %}